New to Sly Flourish? Start Here or subscribe to the newsletter.

 by Mike on 8 May 2023

-One effective way to organize digital RPG material is by making a directory structure of "RPGs", then by system, followed by publisher (if needed), and finally, by product.
-It should look something like this:
+One effective way to organize digital RPG material is by making a directory structure of "RPGs", game system, publisher (if needed), and product type (if needed).
+For example

 /RPGs/5e/Sly Flourish/lazy_dms_companion.pdf